BlackBoxVision/typescript-hapi-starter/README.md

 - [ ] Add support for Auth with JWT or Sessions
 - [ ] Add support for TypeORM/Mongoose
 - [ ] Add support for Jenkins pipeline

+## Documentation

+### What are the package.json scripts for?

+* `build-ts`: Compiles typescript based on config set in tsconfig.json.
+* `start`: Starts node with the compiled typescript.
+Used by eg. Heroku.
+* `docker:logs`: View Docker logs
+* `docker:ps`: List Docker containers
+* `docker:start`: Start Docker container based on docker-compose.yml file.
+* `docker:stop`: Stop Docker container
+* `nodemon:build`: Starts the Nodemon using ts-node.
+No need to compile beforehand.
+* `nodemon:start`: Same as nodemon:build
+* `format:lint`: Runs tslint on the typescipt files, based on tslint.js settings.
+* `format:prettier`: Runs prettier on all ts-files.
+* `postinstall`: Runs build-ts script.
+This is used by eg. Heroku automatically.
+* `test`: Runs tests using nyc, and creates coverage report.

 ## Issues